 For couples with a limitless budget

-Cost: Space rental charges quoted above and $200.00 ++ per person for cocktail reception with a minimum of 50 persons.
+Cost: Space rental charges are a quoted above, plus from $200 per person for a cocktail reception (minimum 50 guests).

-Cost: $2288 ++ /table with a minimum of 20 tables.
+Cost: From $2288 per table with a minimum of 20 tables.

 Finally, for couples who just want to get away from it all …

 Capella Singapore on Sentosa Island gives you the joy of being away from the city without the hassle of travel.
-The hotel weaves old and new, as modern buildings intermingle with colonial ones against the beautiful backdrop of a verdant rainforest and the South China Sea.
+The hotel weaves old and new, as modern buildings intermingle with colonial ones against the beautiful backdrop of verdant rainforest and the South China Sea.
 The Bliss Suite is a haven where brides can get ready for their big entrance, with a daybed, walk-in wardrobe and full-length three-way mirrors around a circular dressing platform.
 Plus, create your own wedding miracle with a floating platform over the pool to create the illusion of the bride and groom walking on water.

 For an alternative venue with a beautiful poolside locale, try the Mandarin Oriental.

-For more helpful tips head to our living in Singapore section.
+For more helpful tips head to our living in Singapore section!